Lia-C/restyle-encoder/README.md

 ```
 When done, it will also create a file called `w_vector.done` in the output path.

-###  * How to use cloneGAN.py, which will output 6 images close to the inputted face iamge.
+###  * How to use cloneGAN.py, which will output 6 images close to the inputted face image.

 `!python cloneGAN.py --image_path='/content/restyle-encoder/notebooks/images/face_img.jpg' --network='/content/restyle_psp_ffhq_encode.pt' --output_path="/content/test_out/out.jpg" `